curv3d/curv/ideas/language/objects/Objects.md

 ## Inheritance
 Object concatenation for scoped objects is kind of like OOP inheritance.
 It's the most complex and heavy weight part of the OpenSCAD2 object design.
-It's a low priority; I can demo TeaCAD without it.
+It's a low priority; I can demo Curv without it.

 I see no strong need for OpenSCAD mixins.
 I think you can implement them like this: